<em>Diascia</em>: to sow, to plant, to grow

 diascia

-Easy to grow, Diascia thrives in sun in any good, well-drained garden soil that remains cool, requiring only regular watering to perform at its best.
+Easy to grow, Diascia thrives in sun, in any good well-drained garden soil that remains cool, requiring only regular watering to perform at its best.

-And make your choice from our unique selection of annual flowers!
+Choose from our unique selection of annual flowers!

 Description and botany